Denver Jackknife Accident Attorneys

 - Internal organ damage

 The fundamental cause of a truck jackknife is the loss of traction by either the truck or the trailer, which causes the inability to control the vehicle due to the weight of the trailer swinging to the side.
+The wide movement of a commercial truck's trailer will continue its forward momentum until it collides with another vehicle, obstacle in its path, or stops on its own.
+Jackknifed trucks are also more likely to tip or roll over in the road, which can cause a multi-car pile-up.
 This loss of traction may happen because of:

 - Trailer brakes lock up due to sudden or unsafe braking

 - Unbalanced or overweight trailers

 These crashes are frequently the result of negligent driving conduct.
 An experienced truck collision attorney can perform a comprehensive investigation to identify the cause of the collision and hold the responsible parties accountable.

 There are four essential elements necessary for a plaintiff to establish liability of a truck driver or trucking company's negligence.
 They are: